Wordpress vs Squarespace: which website platform is best for your small business?

 As a private company, Squarespace provides a dedicated Customer Support team, available 24/7.
 You can see their smiley faces and names on the company website and I like that.
 This also means that any feature updates or issues that may occur are likely to be solved pretty quickly by a team that has direct access to the product’s development cycle.
 For me, finding fast, personal and friendly online support carries a lot of weight.

 Through it’s extensive plugin network, Wordpress can incorporate a range of e-commerce solutions, the most popular of which is a free plugin called WooCommerce.
 WooCommerce powers more than 30% of online stores.
-If your website is about selling and shipping product, then Wordpress is your best bet here.
+If your website is about complex global shipping, then Wordpress (or Shopify) is your best bet here.

 Security and Ongoing Maintenance